J22Pregbaha/was-a-mistake/react-node/mail-node/README.md

 ## Status

-Finished but I'm opening to suggestions on improvements.
+Finished (apart from the to do list for extra functionality) but I'm opening to suggestions on improvements.

 ## To do

 * [ ] Check why mails go to spam folder.
+* [ ] Add secret key.